Rent vs Buy Calculator

 When renting actually wins

-Despite the cultural pressure to buy, renting is the better financial decision in several scenarios: you expect to move within 5 years, you live in a high price-to-rent area (parts of), your career is likely to require geographic flexibility, you haven't yet maxed pension and tax-advantaged savings account contributions (better tax-advantaged returns than home equity), or the deposit would come from liquidating investments with tax consequences.
+Despite the cultural pressure to buy, renting is the better financial decision in several scenarios: you expect to move within 5 years, you live in a high price-to-rent area (parts of), your career is likely to require geographic flexibility, you haven't yet maxed pension and tax-advantaged account contributions (better tax-advantaged returns than home equity), or the deposit would come from liquidating investments with tax consequences.
 Running this calculator with honest inputs often reveals that the emotional preference for buying doesn't survive contact with the spreadsheet.

 When buying wins